Who can apply for access?

 Yes, and the fee varies depending on the type of record and whether the patient wants copies of the records or just to see them.

-For example: To allow patients to read their records (where no copy is required) and held totally on computer the fee is £10.
+For example: To allow patients to read their records (where no copy is required) and held totally on computer there is no charge.
 For records held in part on computer and in part manually with copies of notes, a reasonable fee of up to £50 may be charged.